wmde/wikibase-release-pipeline/development/images/wbs-tools/README.md

 # Wikibase Suite tools

-This directory contains the host-side scripts and development documentation for the Wikibase Suite installation and operations tools.
-The downloaded [install](../install) bootstrap and the checkout-local [wbs](../wbs) command invoke these scripts.
-The containerized application source and image definition are maintained under [`development/images/wbs-tools`](../development/images/wbs-tools).
+This directory contains the containerized Wikibase Suite installation and operations application, along with its development documentation.
+The downloaded [install](../../../install) bootstrap and checkout-local [wbs](../../../wbs) command use the host-side implementation in [`scripts/`](../../../scripts) to prepare and start this image.

-For normal installation instructions, start with [Install Wikibase Suite](../docs/install.md).
+For normal installation instructions, start with [Install Wikibase Suite](../../../docs/install.md).

 During installation, the installer: